F. W. de Klerk: State presidency (1989–1994)

-Becoming state president
+Becoming State President of South Africa

-Botha resigned on 14 August 1989, and de Klerk was named acting state president until 20 September, when he was elected to a full five-year term as state president.
-After he became acting president, ANC leaders spoke out against him, believing that he would be no different from his predecessors; he was widely regarded as a staunch supporter of apartheid.
+Botha resigned on 14 August 1989, and de Klerk was named acting State President of South Africa until 20 September, when he was elected to a full five-year term as State President.
+After he became acting State President, ANC leaders spoke out against him, believing that he would be no different from his predecessors; he was widely regarded as a staunch supporter of apartheid.
 The prominent anti-apartheid activist Desmond Tutu shared this assessment, stating: "I don't think we've got to even begin to pretend that there is any reason for thinking that we are entering a new phase.
 It's just musical chairs".
 Tutu and Allan Boesak had been planning a protest march in Cape Town, which the security chiefs wanted to prevent.
 De Klerk nevertheless turned down their proposal to ban it, agreeing to let the march proceed and stating that "the door to a new South Africa is open, it is not necessary to batter it down".
 The march took place and was attended by approximately 30,000 people.
 Further protest marches followed in Grahamstown, Johannesburg, Pretoria, and Durban.
 De Klerk later noted that his security forces could not have prevented the marchers from gathering: "The choice, therefore, was between breaking up an illegal march with all of the attendant risks of violence and negative publicity, or of allowing the march to continue, subject to conditions that could help to avoid violence and ensure good public order."
 This decision marked a clear departure from the Botha era.

-As President, he authorised the continuation of secret talks in Geneva between his National Intelligence Service and two exiled ANC leaders, Thabo Mbeki and Jacob Zuma.
+As State President, he authorised the continuation of secret talks in Geneva between his National Intelligence Service and two exiled ANC leaders, Thabo Mbeki and Jacob Zuma.
 In October, he personally agreed to meet with Tutu, Boesak, and Frank Chikane in a private meeting in Pretoria.
 That month, he also released a number of elderly anti-apartheid activists then imprisoned, including Walter Sisulu.
 He also ordered the closure of the National Security Management System.
 In December he visited Mandela in prison, speaking with him for three hours about the idea of transitioning away from white-minority rule.
 The collapse of the Eastern Bloc and the dissolution of the Soviet Union meant that he no longer feared that Marxists would manipulate the ANC.
 As he later related, the collapse of "the Marxist economic system in Eastern Europe... serves as a warning to those who insist on persisting with it in Africa.
 Those who seek to force this failure of a system on South Africa should engage in a total revision of their point of view.
 It should be clear to all that it is not the answer here either."